taskinity/dsl/examples/email-invoices/README.md

 ## Security Notes

-- Never commit your email credentials to version control
+- Never commit your `.env` file to version control
-- Consider using environment variables or a secrets manager in production
+- The `.env.example` file is versioned, but the actual `.env` is in `.gitignore`
+- Use app-specific passwords instead of your main email password
 - The script only processes emails from the specified month
 - Original files are preserved in their original format
+- The virtual environment directory (`venv/`) is also in `.gitignore`

 ## Troubleshooting